khanali21/khanali21.github.io/_posts/2017-08-26-performance-testing-lamda-functions.md

 * **Benchmarking with Profiling**

-Performance Benchmarking with profiling is the approach to test your λ functions with a reasonable (non-enterprise) dataset locally.
+Performance Benchmarking with profiling is the approach to test your lambda functions with a reasonable (non-enterprise) dataset locally.
 In the context of RESTapi endpoint benchmarking such test can be written in JMeter.
 I discuss in detail below the approach write RESTapi benchmark tests using ruby-jmeter and integrating these tests as part of Continuous integration.
 Later on based on the benchmark results we do the CPU and memory profiling using standard nodejs profiling techniques and tune the code for optimal performance.
 And run the benchmark tests again to see the impact on AWS lambda costs.